 "Sanguinaccio" is the common name for blood sausage, but "dolce" differentiates this dish from its savory relative.
 The sweet treat can be found in rural towns around Italy, most often near Naples and Campania, but it's not a common sight.
 In New York, some traditional bakeries along the Bronx's Arthur Avenue (Little Italy) also make saguinaccio dolce during Lent.

 Where to Try It

-This eclectic Italian eatery in Queens is known for its sanguinaccio dolce.
+This eclectic Italian eatery in Astoria is known for its sanguinaccio dolce.
 Call ahead to make sure they're serving it.